JonahLargen/Skycamp/README.md

 <div align="center">

-**⭐ If you find this project helpful, please consider giving it a star!**
+**⭐ If you find this project helpful, please consider giving it a star! ⭐**

 Built with ❤️ using .NET 9 and Aspire